EddLabs/eddington/README.rst

 *Eddington* is a user-friendly data fitting platform for common uses, based on open-source libraries such as *numpy*, *scipy*, and *matplotlib*.
-*Eddington* can be integrated with python code as a library, can be used as CLI and has an easy to use GUI.
+*Eddington* can be integrated with python code as a library, can be used as a CLI and has an easy to use GUI.

 Documentation